AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 * [Tenant management](#tenant-management) - Explains basic concepts in managing OCS, including clients, users, roles, roles-based access control and discusses how administrators can customize OCS based on organizational requirements
 * [Data collection](#data-collection) - Summarizes techniques to collect and feed data from multiple sources across your organization into a namespace within OCS
 * [Data organization](#data-organization) - Provides a high-level description of how OCS stores and retrieves operational data
-* [Visualization](#visualization) - Enables users to render a graphical depiction of selected OCS stream data values
+* [Visualization of trends](#trend) - Enables users to render a graphical depiction of selected OCS stream data values <!--can't find a section called 'visualization'. was it renamed trend?-->
 * [Data science enablement](#data-science-enablement) - Highlights the capabilities of OCS tools for data grouping and organization to enable the use of third-party data science applications

 ## Tenant management